Arrest Warrants in Tampa

 4. your attorney should file a “Motion to Quash” an outstanding warrant for failing to appear in court;

-5. you should surrender yourself at the jail on the warrant or whether you should accompany your attorney to court on a “Motion to Surrender.”
+5. you should surrender yourself at the jail on the warrant or accompany your attorney to court on a “Motion to Surrender.”

 Your criminal defense attorney in Tampa, FL, can also help you invoke your right to remain silent under the Fifth Amendment and your right to counsel under the Sixth Amendment so that the investigating officers will not attempt to interrogate you about the allegations.

-An attorney can help you schedule an emergency bond reduction motion so that your attorney can petition the court to lower the bond amount to a more reasonable amount given your financial circumstance.
+An attorney can help you schedule an emergency bond reduction motion so that your attorney can petition the court to lower the bond amount to a more reasonable amount, given your financial circumstances.

-The following types of arrest warrants exist in Florida:
+The following eight (8) types of arrest warrants in Florida include the following:

 1. The probable cause warrant;

-2. Bench warrant for failure to appear in court or pay a fine (also known as a capias) after a formal arrest or the issuance of a notice to appear;
+2. A bench warrant for failure to appear in court or pay a fine (also known as a capias) after a formal arrest or the issuance of a notice to appear;

 3. Direct Capias in the form of a writ prepared by the Clerk of Circuit Court;